JuliaData/DataFrames.jl/doc/sections/02_getting_started.md

 	1 + NA

 As we described earlier, you'll get a lot more power out of `NA`'s when they can occur in other data structures.
-Let's create our first `DataVec` now:
+Let's create our first `DataVector` now:

-	dv = DataVec([1, 3, 2, 5, 4])
+	dv = DataArray([1, 3, 2, 5, 4])
 	dv[1] = NA

 To see how `NA` poisons even complex calculations, let's try to take the mean of those five numbers: